History of Caltanissetta: Foundation of the city

 However, based on his studies of the origin of the place name Caltanissetta, scholar Luigi Santagati argues that the first people to inhabit the present site of the town may have been the Byzantines, who in the second half of the 8th century would have built the castle of Pietrarossa and the adjoining village that they would have named Nissa after the possible name of the city of origin of the town's founding stratiotes.
 Founders who in 730, or more likely during the iconoclastic period between 730 and 787, emigrated from ancient Nissa of the Hittites, now Nevşehir, from the province of the same name in central Anatolia.

-Later with the arrival of the Arabs, around 846, the name would become Qalʿat an-nisāʾ out of assonance with the old Byzantine name.
+One cannot rule out the existence of a settlement at the time of the Arab arrival around 846—a settlement that took the name “Qalʿat an-nisāʾ” due to its phonetic resemblance to the old Byzantine name..

 Textually, Santagati writes: "At the origin of the name of Caltanissetta, therefore, there may have been a homogeneous settlement of stratiotes from the first Greek, then Roman and Byzantine city of Nissa, today known as Nevşehir, located in Cappadocia (Turkey).
 The region from 730 suffered a very serious socio-economic crisis that forced a large part of the population to move elsewhere; a small part of it may have settled at the site of present-day Caltanissetta, calling it by its original name.
 Once it fell to the Arabs the settlement would have assumed the name Qal'at an-Nissa or Nisa (fortress of Nisa) hence the easy confusion with the Arabic term nisa or nisah (women) plural of marah (woman)."

 In support of this hypothesis is the circumstance of the life of Gregory of Nyssa (Caesarea in Cappadocia, 335 - Nyssa, c.
 395): he was an ancient Greek bishop and theologian, and in 371 he was appointed bishop of the Diocese of Nyssa; he is venerated by all the Christian Churches, and is one of the Cappadocian Fathers; and is considered one of the most expressive Eastern Fathers of the fourth century.
 He died between the years 395 and 400 and his feast is celebrated on March 9.